I have just finished the WHMIS 2015 for Workers online course. This course is being offered per person at this link by Bis Trainer.

 The e-course will help you fulfill the legislated requirement for education and training related to hazardous products.
 You will also need to provide information specific to your company’s procedures and hazards.

-The 1 hour WHMIS 2015 course includes quizzes throughout, has an exam at the end, and is a great reminder about information previously known from WHMIS, plus all of the new information that you need to know about WHMIS 2015.
+The 2 hour WHMIS 2015 course includes quizzes throughout, has an exam at the end, and is a great reminder about information previously known from WHMIS, plus all of the new information that you need to know about WHMIS 2015.
+This course also introduces an integration with the (GHS) standard for hazard classification and communication (Globally Harmonized System of Classification and Labelling of Chemicals).
 The information is well thought out and very detailed.

 Many components of WHMIS are still required including:

 - Labels (hazard and safety information for WHMIS 2015)

 - Ensuring both French and English is listed on the label.

 The change in WHMIS 2015 is to align the Canadian chemical classification and labeling with other countries around the world.

 - New pictograms and symbols are to go along with the different hazard classes (with a different classification criteria).